gallimorej/thankser/README.md

 Also, check the box for the __Escape channels, users, and links sent to your app__ setting.

+*__Note:__ I'm using the free tier in Heroku, which causes the dyno to sleep if it's not used.
+This means that calls to Thankser from Slack may time out and return an error.
+Fret not.
+Wait five or ten seconds and try again.
+At some point, maybe I'll upgrade to a paid plan so this doesn't happen.*

 ### Your own Thankser
 Setting up your own Thankser configuration is a little more involved.